 WASHINGTON (AP) -- The number of Americans seeking unemployment benefits was little changed last week, evidence that employers are cutting few jobs.

-Weekly applications for jobless aid ticked up 1,000 to a seasonally adjusted 295,000, the Labor Department said Thursday.
+The Labor Department says weekly applications for jobless aid ticked up 1,000 to a seasonally adjusted 295,000.
 The four-week average, a less volatile measure, increased to 284,500.
 Still, that is just 2,000 higher than three weeks ago when the average was at a nearly 15-year low.

 Applications are a proxy for layoffs.
 The very low level of the average is a sign of solid job security.